keeakita/fmbot/README.md

 TODO
 ----
-- Migrate to a maven project
+- Rewrite the Message class to handle things in a more RFC-conforming way
 - Catch exceptions thrown by plugins, so that no single plugin can crash the main thread
-- Documentation is badly needed
+- Documentation and unit testing is badly needed
 - Refactor stuff out of Main so that it can tested by giving dummy inputs and outputs
   - Write said tests
 - More plugins!
 A Java REPL plugin is planned, Software I and II students should appreciate this
 - Investigate letting users write plugins in other languages capable of running on the JVM (JRuby, Jython, Clojure, ...)
+- Somewhere along the way I decided a 120 char width was a good idea and now I regret it.
+Everything needs to be changed back to 80.